xXHayabusaXx/gitest/README.md

 Got my ten in my hand and a gleam in my eye
 I'm a loc'd out gangsta, set trippin' banger
 And my homies is down, so don't arouse my anger
-Fool, death ain't nothin' but a heart beat away
-I'm livin' life do or die, what can I say?
+Fool, death ain't nothinTest' but a heart beat away I'm livin' life do or die, what can I say?
 I'm 23 now but will I live to see 24?
 The way things is going I don't know